mooreryan/parse_fasta/README.md

 Provides nice, programmatic access to fasta and fastq files.
 It's faster and more lightweight than BioRuby.
 And more fun!

+It takes care of a lot of whacky edge cases like parsing multi-blob gzipped files, and being strict on formatting by default.

 ## Documentation ##

 Checkout